-The following Committees are open to any staff or board member of an NNA member organization.
+NNA's standing committees are where peer-to-peer interactions happen.
+Committees are open to any staff or board member of an NNA member organization.

-The External Policy Committee works to link our members’ expertise in housing and community development to national housing policy makers.
+The NNA External Policy Committee works to link our members’ expertise in housing and community development to national housing policy makers.
 This committee strives to create meaningful impact on policy and federal appropriations through:

-- pro-active education on the process and impact of advocacy to all our stakeholders;
+- Pro-active education on the process and impact of advocacy to all our stakeholders;

-- the promotion of the value and effectiveness of the NeighborWorks® Network; and
+- The promotion of the value and effectiveness of the NeighborWorks® Network; and

-- advocacy for strategic resources and programmatic support to ensure financial viability and successful outcomes.
+- Advocacy for strategic resources and programmatic support to ensure financial viability and successful outcomes.

-- formation of the Technology Advisory Committee (TAC) to provide input to NeighborWorks America in the development of NeighborWorks Compass and other technology issues
+- Formation of the Technology Advisory Committee (TAC) to provide input to NeighborWorks America in the development of NeighborWorks Compass and other technology issues

-- involvement in the formation and evaluation of the NeighborWorks America strategic plan, as well as assisting in identifying new Network affiliations.
+- Involvement in the formation and evaluation of the NeighborWorks America strategic plan, as well as assisting in identifying new Network affiliations.

 NNA Lending Committee